ZayneS/tale/about.md

 **Co-founder | Nakko**, Beijing, China</br>
 _2015.3 - 2018.6_

-[Nakko](http://www.nakko.me/) is an online retailer providing decent home decor and houseware at affordable price for China's young generation.
-It is the in-house brand of the succesful online community [have](http://www.myhaowu.com/), and it has provided goods for over millions of home decor lovers.
+<a href="http://www.nakko.me/", target="blank">Nakko</a>, is an online retailer providing decent home decor and houseware at affordable price for China's young generation.
+It is the in-house brand of the succesful online community <a href="http://www.myhaowu.com/", target="blank">have</a>, and it has provided goods for over millions of home decor lovers.

 * Launched iOS and android apps for the online community and acquired over 1M users;
 * Built the e‐commerce platform in apps, supported over 10K monthly buying customers;